AppKitSupportProgram/UIComponent/Sources/UIComponent/Documentation.docc/ComponentBasics.md

 ![](ComponentBasics)

-To render the ``Component`` on a view, assign the component to the ``UIView.componentEngine.component`` property.
+To render the ``Component`` on a view, assign the component to the ``NSUIView.componentEngine.component`` property.
 The view will automatically reload and display the UI.

 ```swift
 view.componentEngine.component = VStack(spacing: 8, alignItems: .center) {